 Major Real Estate Website Now Shows Flood Risk.
 Should They All?

 Millions of people rely on real estate websites when they're hoping to buy or rent a home.
-Major sites like Zillow, Redfin, Trulia and Realtor.com feature kitchens, bathrooms, mortgage estimates and even school ratings.
-But those sites don't show buyers if the house is likely to flood while they're living there.
+Major sites such as Zillow, Redfin, Trulia and Realtor.com feature kitchens, bathrooms, mortgage estimates and even school ratings.
+But those sites don't show buyers whether the house is likely to flood while they're living there.

-Now, Realtor.com has become the first site to disclose information about a home's flood risk, and how climate change could increase that risk in the coming decades, potentially signaling a major shift in consumers' access to information about climate threats.
+Now, Realtor.com has become the first site to disclose information about a home's flood risk and how climate change could increase that risk in the coming decades, potentially signaling a major shift in consumers' access to information about climate threats.

 "People are buying property with little knowledge of whether it's going to flood or not," says Harriet Festing, co-founder of the advocacy group Higher Ground, which connects people across the country who have survived floods.
 "It ruins lives."